geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex2_SharePoint_Online.md

 	- About me: **This group is used for members of the IT staff**

-	- Group owner: If Holly Dickson appears as the owner, select the x to the right of her name to remove her, and then enter **MOD.** As you type MOD, a window appears listing users whose first name starts with MOD.
+	- Group owner: If Holly Spencer appears as the owner, select the x to the right of her name to remove her, and then enter **MOD.** As you type MOD, a window appears listing users whose first name starts with MOD.
 Select **MOD Administrator.**

 		‎**Best Practice:** When you create groups make sure this is either a generic Administrator account or an Administrator group.
 Giving ownership of groups to individuals can cause editing issues because only the owners can make changes to groups.